oeg-upm/wot-jtd/index.md

 ## Java API for Thing Descriptions of the Web of Things

-The JDT is an ORM implementation of the current Thing Description model standardised by the W3C Web of Things group.
+The JDT is an open (Apache 2.0) ORM implementation of the current Thing Description model standardised by the W3C Web of Things group.
 The current features are:

 * Serialise:
   * Serialise any Thing Description as a Java Object, i.e., a JDT